Using the AI Builder

 Name relationships when the data matters

 If layouts depend on how records connect, say it once clearly: "Projects belong to clients" or "Each invoice ties to a vendor and a PO."
-You can still keep most of the conversation focused on design.
+You can still keep most of the thread focused on design.

 After Generation